 From root rot to lopsided growth, plants can experience a host of issues when not cared for properly or placed in the wrong surroundings.

-In celebration of National Houseplant Day, we've partnered with Andrew Forbes of Edinburgh-based plant emporium, Green Meadows, to share the eight best beginner plants to start off any newbie’s houseplant journey.
+In celebration of National Houseplant Day, we've partnered with Andrew Forbes of Edinburgh-based plant emporium, Green Plant Shops, to share the eight best beginner plants to start off any newbie’s houseplant journey.

 1. Epipremnum